 WASHINGTON, D.C. – Mental health matters.
-That’s the message behind a partnership between the National Council for Behavioral Health and Lady Gaga’s Born This Way Foundation to train 150,000 people in Mental Health First Aid by the end of the year.
+That’s the message behind a partnership between the National Council for Mental Wellbeing and Lady Gaga’s Born This Way Foundation to train 150,000 people in Mental Health First Aid by the end of the year.

 Mental Health First Aid will hold trainings along all U.S. stops of Lady Gaga’s Joanne World Tour.
 In four cities – Sacramento, Omaha, Detroit and Denver – the trainings will be free-of-charge to participants.
 The partnership is part of Born This Way Foundation’s Channel Kindness Tour, a five-month series of activations youth engagement events and community gatherings the organization is hosting in coordination with the Joanne World Tour.

 “Lady Gaga and Born This Way Foundation are true difference-makers for mental health.
-This commitment reflects the importance of teaching people how to help someone who is facing a mental health challenge,” said Linda Rosenberg, president and CEO of the National Council for Behavioral Health.
+This commitment reflects the importance of teaching people how to help someone who is facing a mental health challenge,” said Linda Rosenberg, president and CEO of the National Council for Mental Wellbeing.

 Mental Health First Aid has been called “CPR for the mind.”
 This groundbreaking program teaches people of all ages and all walks of life to identify, understand and respond to signs of mental health and substance use challenges and crises.